numaproj/numalogic-prometheus/README.md

 # numalogic-prometheus

 Numalogic-prometheus is a AIOps pipeline to do in cluster anomaly detection for any prometheus metrics.
-It is built up on [numaflow](https://numaflow.numaproj.io/quick-start/#installation) using [nuamlogic](https://github.com/numaproj/numalogic) as the ML library.
+It is built on our streaming platform [numaflow](https://numaflow.numaproj.io/quick-start/#installation) using [nuamlogic](https://github.com/numaproj/numalogic) as the ML library.

 By default, it provides anomaly detection for Argo CD and Argo Rollouts metrics, to identify issues before deploying/rolling out new changes.

-It installs in a few minutes and is easier to onboard and configure any new metrics.
+It installs in a few minutes and is easier to onboard and configure any new metrics for anomaly detection.

 ## Prerequisites
 - [Numaflow](https://numaflow.numaproj.io/quick-start/#installation)